langchain-ai/langgraph-supervisor-py/README.md

-from langchain_core.messages import ToolMessage from langgraph.types import Command from langgraph.prebuilt import InjectedState from langgraph_supervisor.handoff import METADATA_KEY_HANDOFF_DESTINATION
+from langchain_core.messages import ToolMessage from langgraph.types import Command from langgraph.prebuilt import InjectedState from whats_eat import METADATA_KEY_HANDOFF_DESTINATION

 def create_custom_handoff_tool(*, agent_name: str, name: str | None, description: str | None) -> BaseTool:
     @tool(name, description=description)
     def handoff_to_agent(
             # you can add additional tool call arguments for the LLM to populate
             # for example, you can ask the LLM to populate a task description for the next agent
+            task_description: Annotated[
-        task_description: Annotated[str, "Detailed description of what the next agent should do, including all of the relevant context."],
+                str, "Detailed description of what the next agent should do, including all of the relevant context."],
             # you can inject the state of the agent that is calling the tool
             state: Annotated[dict, InjectedState],
             tool_call_id: Annotated[str, InjectedToolCallId],
     ):
         tool_message = ToolMessage(
             content=f"Successfully transferred to {agent_name}",